Manny Pacquiao pays tribute to ‘great fighter’ Ricky Hatton

 Sixteen-time former world darts champion Phil Taylor posted: “Absolutely devastating news about the passing of my mate @HitmanHatton Thoughts go out to all of his family at this horrible time.
 RIP my friend.”

-Speaking on Sky Sports, ex-City defender and broadcaster Micah Richards said: “He’s such a British icon… a true Man City fan, but most importantly he was a man of the people.
+Speaking on Sky Sports, ex-Manchester City defender Micah Richards said: “He’s such a British icon… a true Man City fan, but most importantly he was a man of the people.

 “He was the nicest guy ever – I remember going down to one of his gyms and I was a bit nervous because I didn’t know about boxing and he said ‘just do this’ and he took his time.